joshstroud/5-3-22-Practice-Project/README.md

+Solved by Josh Stroud on May 3, 2022.

 # Fetch

 At Ad Hoc, our front-end applications often exchange JSON data with various RESTful APIs.
 We use modern JavaScript